World Airways: History

 A Boeing 747-273C of World Airways at Miami International Airport in 1974 wearing the early red color scheme.

-World Airways was founded on March 29, 1948 by Benjamin Pepper with the introduction of ex-Pan Am Boeing 314 flying boats.
-Edward Daly, however, is thought of as World's founder.
-He bought the airline in 1950 for $50,000 and proceeded to acquire DC-4s.
+World Airways was founded on March 29, 1948 by Benjamin Pepper, a Boeing B314 flying boat pilot for Pan American World Airways, using three ex-Pan Am Boeing 314 flying boats (produced from 1938 to 1941).
+World Airways was sold to Beroviche Steamship Company and a Curtiss C-46 was added.
+Edward Daly bought the airline in 1950 for $50,000 and proceeded to acquire Douglas DC-4s.
+In 1951, it received its first government contract.
+In 1956, it received a contract to fly trans-Atlantic refugee flights, and had a substantial amount of government business throughout the rest of its operational history.

-World Airways started as a supplemental air carrier, the term used by the Civil Aeronautics Board (CAB) to denote charter carriers.
+World Airways started as a charter carrier, termed by the Civil Aeronautics Board, prior to 1955, an "irregular air carrier", later a supplemental air carrier.
 The CAB was the US government agency that tightly regulated the US airline industry until 1978.
-In fact, prior to 1955, the CAB referred to such carriers, including World Airways, as "irregular air carriers".
-Under either name, World was barred by the CAB from offering scheduled service.
-After US airline deregulation in 1979, World gained the right to fly scheduled flights, and did so for a time, as detailed below.
+World was barred by the CAB from offering scheduled service.
+After US airline deregulation in 1979, World gained the right to fly scheduled flights, and did so for a time.

-World got its first government contract in 1951 and had a substantial amount of government business throughout the rest of its operational history.

-Later, World acquired DC-6s and Lockheed Constellations.
-World entered the jet era in the late 1960s with Boeing 707s and 727s.
+Later, World acquired Douglas DC-6s and Lockheed Constellations.
+World entered the jet era in the late 1960s with Boeing 707s and Boeing 727s.
 In the early 1970s, World acquired Douglas DC-8s.

 World became a key military contractor during the Vietnam War, flying troops and equipment between the war zone and World's base at Oakland International Airport.
 On March 29, 1975, World operated the last airlift flight out of Đà Nẵng, Vietnam.
 Two 727s were flown to Đà Nẵng, one of which had Ed Daly aboard.
 Thousands rushed the airplane and it took off on a taxiway under heavy fire.
 The aircraft with Daly aboard started its takeoff roll with the 727's back airstairs still down with Daly fending off additional people trying to leave due to over capacity (The film of this was later broadcast on the CBS Evening News on March 30, 1975).
 When the airplane landed at Saigon, there were 268 people in the cabin and possibly 60 or more in the cargo holds.
 World did not return to Đà Nẵng until April 17, 2002, then with an MD-11 aircraft to pick up a team of people resolving Missing-In-Action cases from the Vietnam War.